Flabbyaxe272/recipebook/docs/recipes/chicken-scampi.md

 ### Sauce

 1. In a large saucepan, melt butter, and add in onion and garlic.
-Saute for about 30 seconds or until fragrant.
+Saut&#233; for about 30 seconds or until fragrant.
 2. Add apple juice, salt, crushed red pepper, and pepper.
 Bring to a low boil and reduce by half.
 3. After reducing, add parsley and heavy cream to the sauce and set aside.